 This net can be transformed into two types of solid shapes.
 What will they look like?

 It is not difficult to visualize a figure.
 Because the world we live in is all made of 3D.
 If students consciously visualize figures from a young age, they will naturally develop geometric cognition.
 Even if they haven't learned it in school, you can encourage your child to become interested in 3D shapes at home.
 For example, a box of Toblerone chocolates.
 You can easily show this to your child and say, "This shape is called a triangular prism.
 See how the bottom is triangle" It's also a good way to train their geometric cognition to imagine how the chocolate fits in the box.

-Let the children to have interests in the shapes with familiar objects around them that leads to develop their geometric cognition from a young age.
+Let the children have an interest in the shapes with familiar objects around them that leads to developing their geometric cognition from a young age.

-A developed shape brain can lead to a better spatial awareness, which will be important to work with AI in the future!
+Developed geometrical thinking can lead to better spatial awareness, which will be essential for coexisting with AI in the future.